Speed to Fly: A Complete Guide to Cross Country Paragliding

 11. If you do fall out of a thermal, increase the diameter of your circle and you will have a better chance of finding the core again.

 12. If you hit the core, it’s OK to bank hard in order to take the stronger lift.
-HR: That is, bring the inside brake down to the karabiner – bury it.
+Had: That is, bring the inside brake down to the karabiner – "bury" it.

 14. On glide – eat a snack.
 If forces you to relax.

 15. Use OUTSIDE brake to monitor your turns.
-Do not dive into the turn when thermalling/coring.
+Do not dive into the turn when thermalling/coring, be gentle on the brakes.

 16. When hitting a HOT core, don’t be afraid or filled with fear – turn negative into positive: